jakedcmp/droneserver/README.md

 ### 📋 Recommended Prompt for Navigation

-When flying to a destination, use this prompt to ensure ChatGPT waits for arrival before landing:
+When flying to a destination, use `monitor_flight()` to track progress:

 ```
-Arm the drone, takeoff to 50 meters, and fly to [YOUR DESTINATION ADDRESS/COORDINATES].
+Arm the drone, takeoff to 50 meters, and fly to [YOUR DESTINATION].

-After sending go_to_location, call check_arrival with the target coordinates to see the distance.
+After go_to_location, call monitor_flight() to track progress.

-If check_arrival returns "in_progress", wait a few seconds and call check_arrival again.
+If still in progress, call monitor_flight() again.

-Keep calling check_arrival until it returns "arrived" status.

-Only land after check_arrival confirms "arrived".
+Repeat until arrived, then land.
 ```

 **Example with a real destination:**